Digitale blaue Weltkugel mit NIS2 Beschriftung

 FAQ

-NIS2 is an EU regulation that focuses on improving cyber security and information sharing following cyber attacks in 18 sectors.
-DORA, on the other hand, is specific to the financial sector and aims to ensure cyber resilience in this sector.
-Both regulations must be complied with by companies from October 2024.
+NIS-2 is an EU directive that focuses on improving cybersecurity and information sharing after cyberattacks in 14 sectors and was implemented nationally on 5 December 2025 through the NIS-2 Implementation Act (NIS2UmsuCG).
+DORA, on the other hand, is a regulation specific to the financial sector and aims to ensure cyber resilience in this sector.

-NIS2 is an EU regulation that focuses on improving cyber security and information sharing following cyber attacks in 18 sectors.
-DORA, on the other hand, is specific to the financial sector and aims to ensure cyber resilience in this sector.
-Both regulations must be complied with by companies from October 2024.
+NIS-2 is an EU directive that focuses on improving cybersecurity and information sharing after cyberattacks in 14 sectors and was implemented nationally on 5 December 2025 through the NIS-2 Implementation Act (NIS2UmsuCG).
+DORA, on the other hand, is a regulation specific to the financial sector and aims to ensure cyber resilience in this sector.

 The EU-wide regulation aims to strengthen resilience against cyberattacks in the European Union.
-It does this by laying down security requirements for affected organisations to ensure the integrity, accessibility, confidentiality and resilience of their network and information systems.
-NIS2 not only drives the EU-wide development of national cybersecurity, but is also an important measure in the fight against cybercrime.
+It does this by setting security requirements for affected companies to ensure the integrity, availability, confidentiality, and robustness of their network and information systems.
+NIS-2 not only promotes the EU-wide development of national cybersecurity, but is also an important measure in the fight against cybercrime.

-In addition to the KRITIS companies that were previously subject to the NIS Directive, a broader range of companies are now also affected by the new NIS2 regulation.
-The expanded number of affected sectors presents many company managements with a number of critical challenges.
+In addition to KRITIS companies, which were already subject to the NIS Directive, a wider range of companies are now affected by the new NIS-2 regulation.
+The increased number of sectors affected presents many management teams with a number of critical challenges.

-As a first step, companies should inform themselves about the changes and check whether they are affected by NIS2.
-If this is the case, they face the far greater challenge of implementation.
-A detailed NIS2 audit then helps them to define and implement specific measures.
+As a first step, companies should inform themselves about the changes and check whether they are affected by NIS-2.
+If this is the case, they face the much greater challenge of implementation.
+A detailed NIS-2 audit will then help them to define and implement specific measures.